thirdweb-dev/typescript-sdk/docs/sdk.votemodule.propose.md

 <b>Returns:</b>

-Promise&lt;BigNumber&gt;
+Promise&lt;TransactionResultWithId&gt;

-- The id of the created proposal.
+- The id of the created proposal and the transaction receipt.

 ## Remarks